Congratulations North Shore 2019 Valedictorian & Salutatorian

 Salutatorian, Hanah Leventhal

 “I am chanpuru,” said Hanah Leventhal at the North Shore High School Commencement Ceremony.
-“This Okinawan word literally mean mixture, but it is also the name of a much loved local dish…I am a mixture of two cultures from opposite sides of the globe: an American father from Eastern Europe and a mother who emigrated from Okinawa.
-I am lucky to experience the riches of not one, but two district cultures.
+“This Okinawan word literally mean mixture, but it is also the name of a much loved local dish…I am a mixture of two cultures from opposite sides of the globe: an American father (with Eastern European Heritage) and a mother who emigrated from Okinawa.
+I am lucky to experience the riches of not one, but two distinct cultures.
 Being biracial gives me a unique lens through which to view the world.
 It helps give me the ability to understand the point-of-view of others and have an appreciation for what makes everyone special...”

-She concluded by saying, “Each and every one of you has the potential to change the world.
+She concluded by saying, “Each and every one of you has the potential to change the world and together, we WILL change the world.
 Continue to build your skills; get into the game and make a difference!
 I am truly excited by the idea that we will all have the chance to make an impact and light the way to a brighter future…”